 Volodymyr Zelensky calls for more sanctions on Russia during speech in Davos

-Ukrainian President Volodymyr Zelensky called for “maximum” sanctions against Russia during a virtual speech on the first day of the World Economic Forum gathering of corporate executives, government officials and other VIPs in Davos, Switzerland.
+Ukrainian President Volodymyr Zelensky called for “maximum” sanctions against Russia during a virtual speech to corporate executives, government officials and other elites on the first day of the World Economic Economic gathering in Davos.

 He said sanctions need to go further to stop Russia’s aggression, including an oil embargo, blocking all of its banks and cutting off trade with Russia completely.

-“This is what sanctions should be: they should be maximum, so that Russia and every other potential aggressor that wants to wage a brutal war against its neighbour would clearly know the immediate consequences of their actions,” Mr Zelensky said.
+“This is what sanctions should be: they should be maximum, so that Russia and every other potential aggressor that wants to wage a brutal war against its neighbour would clearly know the immediate consequences of their actions,” Mr Zelensky said through a translator.

-He said that should be a precedent that will work for decades to come.

-He also pushed for the complete withdrawal of foreign companies from Russia to prevent supporting its war and said Ukraine needs funding — at least £4 billion per month.
+He also pushed for the complete withdrawal of foreign companies from Russia to prevent supporting its war and said Ukraine needs at least £4 billion in funding per month.

+“The amount of work is enormous: we have more than half a trillion of dollars in losses, tens of thousands of facilities were destroyed.
+We need to rebuild entire cities and industries,” Mr Zelensky said, days after the Group of Seven leading economies agreed to provide £15.7 billion in economic aid.

-“If we would have received 100% of our needs at once, back in February, the result would be tens of thousands of lives saved — this is why Ukraine needs all the weapons, that we ask, not just the ones that we’ve been provided,” Mr Zelensky said.
+He said that if Ukraine had “received 100% of our needs at once, back in February” in terms of weapons, funding, political support and sanctions against Russia, “the result would be tens of thousands of lives saved”.

-The Group of Seven leading economies agreed on Friday to provide £15.75 billion in economic aid to Ukraine to help keep tight finances from hindering its ability to defend itself.

-Mr Zelensky says his people’s courage has stirred unseen unity of the democratic world.

-His speech was a key focus at Davos, the village in the Swiss Alps that has been transformed into a glitzy venue for the four-day confab ostensibly dedicated to making the world a better place.
+Mr Zelensky’s speech was a key focus on Monday in Davos, the village in the Swiss Alps that has been transformed into a glitzy venue for the four-day confab ostensibly dedicated to making the world a better place.

-The event is resuming in person after a two-year hiatus because of the Covid-19 pandemic, which also delayed this year’s meeting from its usual winter slot because of uncertainty over the Omicron variant.
+The event resumed in person after a two-year hiatus because of the Covid-19 pandemic, which also delayed this year’s meeting from its usual winter slot.

 For the attendees, there is much to tackle amid soaring food and fuel prices, Russia’s war in Ukraine, climate change, inequality and persistent health crises.